MicrosoftDocs/PowerShell-Docs/dsc/decisionMaker.md

 Configurations are also [data-driven](configData.md), which makes it easier for ops to identify and change environments without developer intervention.

-## Desired State Configuration On- and Off-Premises
+## Desired State Configuration On-Premises and Off-Premises
 DSC can be used to manage both on-premise and off-premise deployments.
 For on-premise solutions, DSC has a [pull server](pullServer.md) that can be used to centralize management of machines and report on their status.